AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 >
 >Before installing an SSL certificate, make sure you are aware of the prerequisites listed on [this page](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/renewing-subdomain-certificate.html#installing-ssl-certificate).
 >
->Adobe will only support up to 2048-bit certificates.
+>Adobe only supports up to 2048-bit certificates.
 4096-bit certificates are not yet supported.

 ## Glossary